 Bacterial Genetics And Biotechnology

-This field interfaces with numerous related disciplines, including genomics, bioinformatics, immunology, and ecology.
-The research is conducted across multiple Arkansas institutions, fostering a broad base of expertise and collaborative potential.
+This field draws upon and contributes to numerous related disciplines, including molecular biology, bioinformatics, genomics, and microbial ecology.
+Engagement spans multiple institutions across Arkansas, fostering a broad base of expertise and collaborative potential.

 Top Researchers